 - One-Man Army: He is one of the most powerful heroes in The Frozen Throne, and single handedly sieges bases on his own, which no other enemy hero does in Warcraft III.

 - One-Winged Angel: During his encounter when he shed his disguise.

 Another Dreadlord, and extremely manipulative to boot.
-He posed at the original leader of the Scourge in order to lure Arthas to Northrend, starting him down the path leading to him becoming the Lich King.
-However, Ner'zhul allowed Arthas to "kill" Mal'Ganis.
-Naturally, it didn't work, and Mal'Ganis returned, having copied Balnazzar and posed as a human to seize control of the Scarlet Onslaught.
-The players defeated him, and he retreated back to his home planet to regroup.
+He posed at the original leader of the Scourge in order to lure Arthas to Northrend; starting the Lordaeron Prince down the dark path that eventually leads to him becoming the Lich King.
+During his first journey to Northrend, Ner'zhul allows Arthas to kill Mal'Ganis shortly after the Prince acquired Frostmourne.

 - Badass Boast: "I am Mal'Ganis!
 I AM ETERNAL!"

-- The Corrupter: Basically did this to Arthas, and later the Scarlet Onslaught.
+- The Corrupter: Basically did this to Arthas, and later to the Scarlet Onslaught.